 Now let's see it in action.

 Mittun has helped countless nonprofits update and gamify their fundraising efforts.
-Here are a just a few recent examples of nonprofit gamification websites.
+Here are a just a few recent examples of nonprofit gamification websites for nonprofit fundraising.

 Home Run Challenge

 The MLB-PCF Home Run Challenge encourages everyone to join the fight against prostate cancer through America’s favorite pastime – baseball.

 Mittun helped “gamify” the fundraiser that generally asked donors to pledge a certain amount for each home run hit from June 1 to Father’s Day.
 When COVID prevented players from taking the field, donors took to the new site.
 This year, they donated in the name of their favorite team to prompt a national competition to see which MLB team had the most donors.